Anuragsingh198/stock-execution-engine/README.md

 All status changes are:
 - Persisted to PostgreSQL
+- Published to status-specific queue via Event Publisher (non-blocking)
+- Processed by WebSocket workers in parallel
-- Emitted via WebSocket to connected clients
+- Emitted via WebSocket to all connected clients (multiple connections supported)
 - Logged to console

+### Event-Driven Flow

+1. **Order Service** updates status and publishes event to Event Publisher
+2. **Event Publisher** adds event to appropriate status queue (Redis/BullMQ)
+3. **WebSocket Worker** (one of 6 workers) picks up event from queue
+4. **WebSocket Manager** emits event to all connections for that orderId in parallel
+5. **Clients** receive real-time updates via WebSocket

 ## DEX Routing